Meet the Team

 Sarah serves on the Advisory Council of Boston Harbor Now and its Climate Roundtable.
 She is on the boards of ecoAmerica and the Planetary Health Alliance.
 She began her career at The New Yorker and continued at The Atlantic and at iVillage, where she was the launch content director.
 Publications include The Atlantic, HuffPost, and mindbodygreen.
 Sarah holds a B.A. in English from Princeton University, and an M.A. from the Middlebury College Bread Loaf School.

-Cara is a junior at Middlebury College, pursuing a B.A in Environmental Policy with a minor in Creative Writing.
-The ocean has always inspired her creative work, and she received the Gold Award for Prose from Bow Seat’s Ocean Awareness Contest in 2017.
-She also helped launch Bow Seat on TikTok last fall as an intern.
-Cara loves swimming, gardening, making jewelry, and writing.
+Cara is a senior at Middlebury College, pursing a double major in Environmental Policy and Creative Writing.
+The ocean has always inspired her creative work, and she received the Gold Award for Prose from Bow Seat’s Contest in 2017.
+Her Honors thesis at Middlebury also focused on the ocean and the relationship between water and language.
+Cara loves swimming, gardening, arts & crafts, and writing.
 She looks forward to supporting Bow Seat’s mission on the Contest judging panel.

 Anna is a student at the University of Chicago studying Political Science and Public Policy.
 She is passionate about the intersection of political advocacy, environmental issues, and creative writing.
 Anna won the Ocean Awareness Contest’s Silver Award in Senior Prose in 2018, and an Honorable Mention in Junior Poetry in 2016.
 She is very excited to return to Bow Seat this year as a judge!